'Teachers Under Pressure' makes ends meet with side job

-A group of Lee County Social Studies teachers banded together for ‘Teachers Under Pressure,’ a side job where they run a pressure washing business.
+A group of Collier County Social Studies teachers banded together for ‘Teachers Under Pressure,’ a side job where they run a pressure washing business.

 “We were all doing something on the side to supplement our income, teaching-wise.
 We’re all in the Social Studies department.
 We all eat lunch together and stuff.
 So like, what are we doing here?
 Why don’t we all do it together?
 And one thing led to another,” said one of the teachers.